BerendKemper/callback-queue/README.md

         Allows chaining methods.
     </details>
 </ul>
-The first <code>callback</code> to be pushed is invoked immediately, more <code>callbacks</code> to be pushed are queued in a private queue array.
+The first callback</code> to be pushed is invoked immediately, more callbacks to be pushed are queued in a private queue array.
 <h3><code>callbackQueue.clear()</code></h3>
 <ul>
     <details>